Sudomemo/sudomemo-locales/README.md

 Some things that are different during Roundups:

-- We will only be accepting complete translations, and they need to submitted in a **single Pull Request**.
+- We will only be accepting complete translations, and they need to be submitted in a **single Pull Request**.
 We suggest working on a single branch on your fork, but if you've created multiple branches, make sure to merge them into a single branch before submitting your PR.
 - A list of untranslated strings for your language can be found in the Issues list.
 If there are things that should not be translated, please list the `msgid`s in the details of your Pull Request so that we can add it to our ignore list.
 - Further details, including "claiming" a language for translation, can be found by reviewing the instructions for the Roundup.